 Avoiding cracking is the primary concern when re-locating or raising a brick house.
 Tom Silva, expert contractor and member of the This Old House team, recommends that you are absolutely sure to call on an experienced house mover.
 You don’t want your move to be the mover’s test case.
 An experienced house mover will avoid potentially costly damages to your home.

 Our team of structural moving professionals has the experience in brick house moving that you’re looking for.
 We’re experts who use modern structural moving technologies to relocate your brick home safely.
 Moving your brick house certainly won’t be a test case for us!
 We have moved brick buildings located across the United States, including Georgia, Rhode Island, Massachusetts, New Jersey, and Long Island, NY.

 We’ve been giving homeowners peace of mind since 1970.
-Here’s what a few of those satisfied homeowners have to say:
+Here’s what a satisfied homeowner had to say:

 “Words cannot express how pleased we were with every aspect of their services.
 Our home is a 430 ton 1880s triple brick Victorian with five additions, the last one being a fragile glass top conservatory from the 1920′s.
 We were aware of the complexity in moving such a structure and felt confident from the beginning to end we were in the best of hands!”